Daily Energy Budget

 4) Price shaping enabled

 You enable price shaping and prices are cheap from 01:00–05:00 and expensive in the evening.
-The daily plan shifts more of the remaining allowance to cheap hours, which raises the daily soft limit overnight and lowers it during expensive hours.
+The daily plan shifts more of the remaining allowance to cheap hours, which raises the daily pace overnight and lowers it during expensive hours.

 5) Daily budget off

-Daily budget disabled means PELS uses only the hourly soft limit and price optimization (if enabled).
+Daily budget disabled means PELS uses only hourly capacity and price optimization, if enabled.
 There is no daily pacing.

-- Enable daily energy budget: turns the feature on/off.
+- Enable daily budget: turns the feature on/off.

 - Daily budget (kWh): target daily energy use.
 Range: 20–360 kWh.

-- Price-shape today plan: when price optimization is enabled, the plan is weighted toward cheaper remaining hours.
+- Use cheaper hours: when price optimization is enabled and prices are reliable, the plan is weighted toward cheaper remaining hours.

-Warning: these controls can significantly change pacing behavior, shed order timing, and restore timing.
+Warning: the shaping controls can significantly change pacing behavior and when devices are limited or resumed.
 Keep defaults unless you are deliberately tuning behavior.
 If you change them, adjust one parameter at a time and observe at least a full day.

 For exact formulas and worked examples, see Daily Budget Weighting Math (Advanced).

-The Budget tab shows a "Today plan" chart and live stats:
+The Plan view shows a selected-day chart and live stats:

 - Used: kWh used so far today (local time).

-- Allowed now: cumulative kWh that the plan allows up to the current hour.
+- Allowed now or Budget this hour: cumulative or hourly kWh that the plan allows up to the current hour.

 - Remaining: daily budget minus used (can be negative).